chongkewu/hello-world/README.md

 # hello-world
-A small step of today, a giant step for the future
+A small step today, a giant step tomorrow